MerginMaps/docs/src/layer/default-values/index.md

 - It is convenient to know when a feature was created and when it was last updated.
 Use fields with **Date** or **Date&Time** data types with the `now()` function to record this information.
 You can change the formatting using the [Date/Time](../date-time/) widget.

 - The name of the <MainPlatformName /> user who created or modified the feature can be recorded using the `@mergin_username` variable.
 These fields should use **Text (string)** data type.
-  There are also other [extra QGIS variables](../extra-variables/#extra-qgis-variables) related to your <MainPlatformName /> account or service that can be used as default values.
+  There are also other [project and user variables](../variables/#project-and-user-variables) related to your <MainPlatformName /> account or service that can be used as default values.

 - The coordinates of a point feature can be recorded as well using the `$x` and `$y` function in QGIS.
 To record the coordinate accurately, these fields should have the **Decimal number (real)** data type.
 If the coordinates are in metres, values can be rounded to, say, 2-3 decimal places.
 When working with geographic coordinates that use degrees, you may want to round the coordinates to 8 decimal places.
 Use the *apply default value on update* option so that you have correct values when the position of the point feature changes.

 - Parameters such as **length** of a line feature or **area** of a polygon feature can be calculated from the geometry.
 These fields should have the **Decimal number (real)** or **Integer** data type.
 Use the *apply default value on update* option to update the field in case there is a change in the feature.

-- [Extra Position Variables](../extra-variables/#extra-position-variables) can be used to record GPS information from your mobile devices
+- [Position Variables](../variables/#position-variables) can be used to record GPS information from your mobile devices

 Here are some examples: